Home to medieval Kings and Queens of England, Leeds Castle is situated on the River Len, 5 miles (8 km) southeast of Maidstone in Kent.

 Towards the end of his reign, however, Henry regretted his treatment of Joan, she returned to Leeds in March 1422 and in July she was freed and her property restored to her.
 Henry V died in France of dysentery in August 1422, he bequeathed Leeds Castle to his young widow Catherine de Valois, (1401-1437) the daughter of Charles VI of France and the mother of Henry's son, the infant King Henry VI.
 Catherine stayed at Leeds Castle on many occasions when it became the scene of the scandalous affair between Catherine and her Welsh Clerk of the Wardrobe, Owen Tudor.
 She held the castle until her death in 1437.

 Two of the rooms open to the public have been restored to their fifteenth century appearance, as they would have looked during the reign of Henry V and Queen Catherine.
 Silk damask in shades of coral, gold and green with the initials "H" and "C" entwined with a lovers' knot decorate the bed, walls and furniture.
 Although the daybed and chair were used, the bed in the Queen's bedroom was symbolic and never slept in.

 The queen's bathroom, a small room, adjoins her bedroom.
 The bathtub is a simple wooden tub draped and Covered by a canopy of fine linen.

 The queen's gallery is furnished with oak furniture dating from a variety of periods.
-A pair of Brussels tapestries which depict biblical scenes decorate the walls along with a sixteenth century triptych of the legend of St. Ursula.
+A pair of Brussels tapestries that depict biblical scenes decorate the walls along with a sixteenth-century triptych of the legend of St. Ursula.

 The last owner of Leeds Castle was an American, Lady Baillie who purchased it in 1926 and restored it.
 Following her death in 1975 it was left to the nation under the trusteeship of the charitable Leeds Castle Foundation.